-Easy Hummus Recipe Without Tahini ~ deliciously creamy with just a hint of lemon.
+Easy Hummus Recipe Without Tahini ~ delicious, creamy hummus with a hint of lemon.
 No tahini needed and this healthy appetizer comes together in a jiffy!

-When we were in Florida recently, I bought a container of the local grocery store’s own hummus and was really disappointed ~ thick, tasteless and a little clumpy ~ whaaat?
-I swore when I got home I would make the kind of hummus I like to eat ~ creamy, full of flavor with a hint of lemon.
+When we were in Florida last March, I bought a container of the local grocery store’s own hummus and was really disappointed ~ thick, tasteless and a little clumpy ~ whaaat?
+I swore when I got home I would make the kind of hummus I like to eat ~ creamy, full of flavor with just a hint of lemon.

-Easy Hummus Recipe Without Tahini recipe rivals any I’ve had with tahini and since I usually have everything on hand to make it (except tahini), it’s easier than a trip to the store for pre-packaged and takes about as much time.
+Easy Hummus Recipe Without Tahini recipe rivals any I’ve had with tahini and since I usually have everything on hand to make it, it’s easier than a trip to the store for pre-packaged and takes about as much time.

-I read it and tried it and it’s definitely my new favorite and best tip when making hummus.
+I read this trick, tried it and it’s definitely my new favorite and best tip for super creamy hummus.
 Here it is: take the skins off the chick peas.

-I’ve made hummus with and without the chick peas being de-skinned (is that a word?) but for the creamiest hummus you’ll ever eat, those skins must come off.
-Leaving the skins on, no matter how long I blend, the hummus still has a sluggish, rustic texture to it.
+I’ve made hummus with and without de-skinning the chick peas but for the creamiest hummus you’ll ever eat, those skins must come off.
+Leaving the skins on, no matter how long the chick peas are blended, the hummus still has a sluggish, rustic texture.

-- 1 1/2 tablespoons of fresh squeezed lemon juice (or more to taste)
+- Fresh squeezed lemon juice (or more to taste)

-In a small sauté pan, warm the olive oil over low heat then drop in the garlic cloves.
-Simmer 5 minutes to flavor the olive oil, stirring occasionally so the garlic doesn’t burn.
-Remove from the heat to cool and throw away the garlic cloves.
+In a small skillet, warm the olive oil over low heat then drop in the garlic cloves.
+Simmer 5 minutes to flavor the oil, stirring occasionally so the garlic doesn’t burn then remove from the heat to cool and throw away the garlic cloves.

 Add the chick peas to the food processor then add the olive oil, cumin, salt and lemon juice.

-Pulse until the check peas are coarsely chopped, then begin adding the water a little at a time.
-Blend at full power until your hummus has a silky, creamy texture.
+Pulse until the check peas are coarsely chopped, then begin adding the water a little at a time and blend at full power until the hummus has a silky, creamy texture.

-Taste it and adjust the salt and lemon juice according to your own preferences.
+Taste and adjust the salt and lemon juice according to your own preferences.

-- As an appetizer with pita bread (or pita chips) and veggies.
+- Serve as an appetizer with pita bread (or pita chips) and fresh colorful veggies.

-- On an English muffin topped with an over-easy egg for breakfast.
+- Slather some on an English muffin then add an over-easy egg for breakfast.

-- As a sandwich spread instead of mayo (turkey, lettuce, tomato on a whole grain bread).
+- Smear some on a sandwich instead of mayo (think turkey, lettuce, tomato on a whole grain bread).

 - 2 cans chick peas drained and skins removed